nadiamariduena/python-intro-2024-privat/z_PYgame/spaceship_game/RE_game-CODE_06_Debut-game.md

 ### 🌈 🧸 In my project, my code differs from the tutorial due to my use of a dictionary to manage image imports.

+- - 🔴 Although **the tutorial does not cover this approach**, my experience with **Three.js** ✋ taught me that organizing assets in this way can be beneficial.